ytakefuji/pypi_executable_package/README.md

 setup.py, setup.cfg, .pypirc, python program (bugcount.py) are needed for pypi packaging.

-Successfully uploading a new package can run the following commands to run bugcount program.
+Successfully uploading a new package can run the following commands to install bugcount program.

 $ pip install -U bugcount --user